-The Convener invites the App licant / Comp olainant to p put ' the case to the Pane ١.
+The Convener invites the Applicant / Complainant to put the case to the Panel.

 Statement by the Applicant / Complainant: The Convener invites the Respondent to answer the case.
 The Convener calls for questions by the Members of the Panel and invites the Applicant / Complainant and the Respondent to reply: Once all questions have been put, the Convener gives the Applicant / Complainant the right to reply: f.
 Consideration The Convener invited the Applicant / Complainant, the Respondent and all other parties to withdraw and the Panel proceeded to consider the matter. g.
 Decision The Convener recalls the parties and announces as follows: i) In the case of an application for review: "In this matter, the Administrative Review Panel has decided to 1.
 Uphold the decision of the Council OR 2.
 Correct the decision of the Council in the following terms: OR 3.
-To change the decision in the following terms OR ii) In the case of a complaint
+To change the decision in the following terms 99